 FREQUENTLY ASKED QUESTIONS ABOUT THE COVID-19 VACCINE

 - The Pfizer-BioNTech COVID-19 vaccine uses part of the virus’ special genetic code (called messenger RNA or mRNA) to “teach” your body’s immune system how to make antibodies that defend your body against the virus that causes COVID-19.
-This vaccine is for people ages 16 and older.
-It requires two injections given 21 days apart.
+This vaccine is for people ages 5 and older.
+It requires two injections given at least 21 days apart.
 The second dose can be given up to 6 weeks after the first dose, if needed.

 - The Moderna COVID-19 vaccine uses mRNA in the same way the Pfizer-BioNTech COVID-19 vaccine does.
 The Moderna vaccine is given to people ages 18 and older.
-It requires two injections given 28 days apart.
+It requires two injections given at least 28 days apart.
 The second dose can be given up to 6 weeks after the first dose, if needed.

 - The Johnson & Johnson (J&J)/Janssen COVID-19 vaccine is a “vector” vaccine.
 Vector vaccines train your body to make antibodies in almost the same way the Moderna and Pfizer-BioNTech mRNA vaccines do.
 However, this type of vaccine uses a different type of genetic information (DNA) to “teach” your body how to defend itself against the virus.
-It is given to people ages 18 and older and requires one injection.
+It is given to people ages 18 and older and requires one shot.

 A COVID-19 vaccine may help:

-- Prevent you from getting COVID-19, or if you get it, from becoming seriously ill or dying from COVID-19.
+- Prevent you from getting COVID-19 or, if you get it, from becoming seriously ill or dying from COVID-19.

 - Prevent you from spreading the virus that causes COVID-19 to other people, including loved ones or those who are at risk for serious illness from COVID-19.